 Nothing in this Section prohibits an Emerging Investment Manager from participating in any RFP, so long as the Emerging Investment Manager meets the criteria set forth in the RFP.
 If an Emerging Investment Manager meets the criteria in the RFP, then that Emerging Investment Manager shall receive an invitation by the Investment Committee to present as a finalist.
 If there are multiple Emerging Investment Managers that meet the qualifying criteria set forth in the RFP, then the Consultant or the Board may choose the most qualified firm or firms to present to the Investment Committee.
 Emerging Investment Managers also may be selected pursuant to the same process outlined in this Policy in a search solely for Emerging Investment Managers as authorized and directed by the Emerging Manager Investment Sub-Committee.
-In addition, the Board may also increase an allocation pursuant to criteria established by the Emerging Manager Investment Sub-Committee.
+In addition, the Board may also increase an allocation pursuant to criteria established by the Emerging Manager Investment Sub-Committee and/or award an Emerging Investment Manager a direct mandate with the Fund in the form of a graduation from its Emerging Manager-of-Manager portfolio.